stanford-cs348k/asst2-convlayer/README.md

 Your handin should contain two components:
    * Your full source tree (as a zip file).
 Please make sure you `make clean` prior to zipping.
-   * A writeup, in a file named `writeup.pdf`, that describes the iterative process you used to arrive at your solution.
-At each step, we expect the writeup to say:
+   * __A writeup, in a file named `writeup.pdf`, that describes the iterative process you used to arrive at your solution.__  At each step, we expect the writeup to say:
        * I tried XXX for the following reason.
        * Then I measured my performance and I saw an increase/decrease, etc.

 This assignment is all about performance optimization, but we are not grading on the actual performance obtained.
 We are grading on a three category basis: no-credit, credit, amazing.
 Anyone would makes a legimate effort to optimized the code should get credit.
-Just please make sure your handin writeup properly described your process.
-Students that obtain impressively high performance will get "amazing"!
+Just please make sure your handin writeup properly describes your process.
+Students that obtain impressively high performance will get the grade "amazing"!